ryanberckmans/eqoptimizer/README.md

 ### Space Massacre

 My problem is that I don't start evaluating equipment sets until they're all built.
-It's like picking your favorite meal by eating twenty different plates in one sitting, and then trying to form an opinion. *Burp!*
+It's like picking your favorite meal by eating twenty different plates in one sitting, and then trying to form an opinion.

 I need to swap `sequence items` for a recursive approach that will keep track of the current best equipment set and forget the losers asap.